reactjs/react.dev/beta/src/pages/learn/adjusting-effect-dependencies.md

 }
 ```

-Notice that the `object` is not in the list of dependencies anymore.
+Notice that `options` is not in the list of dependencies anymore.
 By moving it outside your component, you have "proven" to React that the `options` object doesn't depend on props, state, or context.
 In other words, it isn't [reactive](#every-reactive-value-becomes-a-dependency), and so there is no need for your Effect to "react" to it.
 It doesn't participate in the data flow.

 #### Solution 2: Move the object inside the Effect {/*solution-2-move-the-object-inside-the-effect*/}